rccreager/Covid19_Search_Tool/README.md

 You can now navigate to the notebooks folder to run the BM25 notebook or add more notebooks yourself!
 ### Building Yourself:

-Please view the Dockerfiles in the main repo and within the `bert_service` repo to see precisely how to build yourself.
+Please view the Dockerfiles in the main repo and within the `bert_service` directory to see precisely how to build yourself.

 To get the dataset itself (stored here via git LFS):
 - Visit [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) and download the data (requires Kaggle account)